What You Need to Know About Sleep Apnea

-- Obstructive Sleep Apnea - The most common form of sleep apnea, caused by tissues in the back of the throat collapsing and blocking the airway during sleep.
+- Obstructive Sleep Apnea (OSA) – The most prevalent form of sleep apnea, OSA occurs when tissues in the back of the throat collapse and obstruct the airway during sleep.

-- Central Sleep Apnea - This form of apnea is caused by a disruption in the communication patterns between your brain and muscles which leads to a breathing disruption.
+- Central Sleep Apnea (CSA) – This type of apnea is caused by disruptions in communication between your brain and muscles, resulting in breathing interruptions.

-Believe it or not, treating your sleep apnea will reduce your risk of high blood pressure, heart issues, the risk of type 2 diabetes, liver problems and reduces stress on your metabolic system.
-Combating sleep apnea may also alleviate the extra risk associated with surgery or drug therapy.
+Treating sleep apnea can significantly lower your risk of high blood pressure, heart problems, type 2 diabetes, liver issues, and reduce stress on your metabolic system.
+It may also mitigate the additional risks associated with surgery or medication.

-Treating your sleep apnea is good for both you and your partner.
-By reducing or stopping your restlessness and snoring altogether you will also give your partner a higher quality, uninterrupted night of sleep.
-Both of you will wake up with an improved mood.
-Facing the day with a fresh slate will make parenting, work and relationships feel a lot more enjoyable.
-Your good mood is catching.
+Sleep apnea treatment benefits both you and your partner.
+By minimizing or eliminating restlessness and snoring, you provide your partner with a higher-quality, uninterrupted night’s sleep.
+Both of you will wake up in a better mood, making parenting, work, and relationships more enjoyable.
+Your positivity is contagious.

 Continuous Positive Airway Pressure (CPAP)

 CPAP therapy stands as the prevailing treatment for sleep apnea.
 You might already be familiar with CPAP machines.
 These devices involve wearing a mask over your nose and/or mouth while sleeping, connected to a machine that delivers a continuous and controlled flow of air.
 This airflow helps keep your airways open, allowing for normal breathing.
 There are various mask and machine options available, tailored to your specific needs and comfort preferences.